Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 The human experience is about dealing with our limitations and either adapting to them, overcoming them, or surrendering to them.
 In all three there is always a margin of error and elements we cannot predict.
 I find the argument of even learning to fight lethally over sport, a stupid one because the unknown will still exist regardless.
 I’ve have studied six different martial arts, but all it would take would be a lucky shot, someone jumping in, or simple misstep for me to have a bad day.
 And yes, I do still feel the fear.

 Musashi Miyamoto is considered one the greatest swordsmen in Japanese history, but according to legend, even he trained for the unknown by practicing with one eye closed, in case he was blinded.
-More over, it is fact that he won many of his victories by exploiting the unknown, taking and manipulating his opponents’ weakness and vulnerabilities.
+Moreover, it is a fact that he won many of his victories by exploiting the unknown, taking and manipulating his opponents’ weaknesses and vulnerabilities.

 Training goes a long way to preparedness, but the person who acknowledges his own lack of knowledge is probably the best one to be able to adapt to whatever situation falls on him/her.
 Lastly, and I have said this before, martial arts for sports or demonstration should not be criticized for their limitations.